 Neck Injuries and Car Accidents

-The human neck is a complicated and delicate portion of the body.
-It is critically composed of bones, blood vessels, tissues, and other parts.
-This juncture connects the brain to the rest of the body and is the intersection of all messages back and forth to it.
-Therefore, injuries to the neck can have exaggerated effects on the rest of the body.
+The human neck is a delicate, complex structure of bones, blood vessels, tissues, larynx and other parts.
+The neck serves as a juncture that connects the brain to the rest of the body and transmits all messages back and forth through the spinal column.
+Therefore, injuries to the neck can have debilitating effects on the rest of the body.

 Car accidents pose an extremely high risk of harm to the neck.
-Often times, the bodies of victims are flung forward but the upper body (including the head and neck) remains in place creating a whip-like effect on the neck.
-Thus, many neck injuries are generally referred to as whiplash but this broad category also includes strains, sprains, broken bones, and other issues.
-Rear-end collisions commonly create this condition but they can also arise in sports, fighting, and other accidents.
-Also, fast speeds are not a requisite-whiplash can happen at low speeds as well.
-Some studies have found neck problems at velocities of only 5 miles per hour!
+Whiplash can occur when victims' heads and necks are flung forward during vehicle accidents while the upper body remains in place by the seatbelt.
+Thus, many accident-related neck injuries are diagnosed as whiplash but this broad category also includes strains, sprains, broken bones, and other issues.
+Rear-end collisions commonly cause severe neck injuries.
+However, they can occur in other activities including sports, fighting, and other accidents.
+Additionally, a whiplash neck injury can happen at low speeds as well.
+Some studies have found neck problems occurred at only 5 miles per hour!
 Some common symptoms of whiplash include the following:

 - Neck pain.